Code Age Brawls

 Code Age Brawls: Futatsu no Kodō (コード・エイジブロウルズ～二つの鼓動～) is a 2005 role-playing video game developed and published by Square Enix for mobile phones.
-Forming part of the Code Age media franchise, the story follows the character "Lost L" as they struggle to survive through an apocalypse brought upon the world by its control system as an imperfectly-created Warhead hybrid.
-Gameplay sees Lost L fighting other Warhead, absorbing them and using their powers in future combat, with the game featuring multiplayer combat with other players.
+Forming part of the Code Age media franchise, the story follows the character Lost L as they resist an apocalypse caused by an artificial world's control system, joining a resistance group's fight against the hostile Afternova faction.
+Gameplay consists of turn-based battles where the player absorbs the abilities of defeated opponents.
+A player-versus-player multiplayer function was prominently featured.

 The concept for Code Age was created in 2002 by Yusuke Naora, with the development team of Brawls using the project to expand upon the multiplayer communication of Before Crisis: Final Fantasy VII.
 Miwa Shoda wrote the scenario, while Kumi Tanioka composed the soundtrack.
 As with the rest of Code Age, Brawls remained exclusive to Japan.
-It released five story chapters between December 2005 and July 2006, before shutting down in September 2006.
-Journalists at the time it was demoed highly praised the demo's character models and graphical detail.
+It was released as five story chapters between December 2005 and July 2006, before shutting down in September 2006.
+Western journalists praised the demo for its graphics, while a Japanese review noted issues with its network multiplayer.

 Gameplay

-Code Age Brawls was a role-playing video game; players controlled the character Lost L, and the game was split between 2D pre-rendered environments navigated by the player character in 3D, and 3D battle environments.
+Code Age Brawls is a role-playing video game in which players control the character Lost L. Players navigate through environments created using 2D pre-rendered artwork, while battles take place in 3D arenas.
 Battles are turn-based and consist of five rounds.
-Each player must select actions represented by colored badges, with each having strengths and weaknesses to others similar to a rock-paper-scissors mechanic.
-Once both players have made a selection, the badges are revealed, and the winner does damage to the opposing player based on the difference between their levels.
+The player must select actions represented by colored badges, with each having strengths and weaknesses to others similar to a rock-paper-scissors mechanic.
+Once player and enemy have made a selection, the badges are revealed, and the winner does damage to the opposing player based on the difference between their levels.

 The badge colors are ranked in power from highest to lowest as yellow, red, blue, purple, and gray.
-If players play the same color they both attack, and if one player's color is higher only they attack.
-Players may choose to not play a badge in order to save it for later rounds; if both players do not play a badge then neither attacks.
+Players can pass their turn to save their badges for later rounds, otherwise dealing damage when their badge equal to their opponent's badge level, or higher.
 After winning a battle, the player gains access to the opponent's form and abilities, equivalent to a character class with themed weapons and equipment, and variations depending on the lead's gender.
 A chosen form also influences how players can use their badges.

-In the original version, alongside single-player combat against computer-driven opponents, network-based multiplayer was incorporated to allow players to compete in one-on-one battles, linking up through matchmaking with nearby phones playing the game.
-In April 2006, four months after the game was released, Square Enix added the ability to battle other players in addition to the AI.
-The Battle Arena, an area of the game that allowed three versus three matches between the player and a computer-controlled opponent, was modified to allow matches between two real players.
-Players could also use their location as a base and team up with others in their location to attack other people's bases.
+The original version features single-player combat against computer opponents, as well as player-versus-player multiplayer combat by networking and matchmaking with nearby phones.
+The game also features an in-game Battle Arena where players battle AI-controlled teams of three, which was expanded to player-versus-player in April 2006.
+Players can also use their location as a base and team up with others in their location to attack other people's bases.